aapoalas/denonomicon/static/contents/philosophy-of-ffi.md

 undefined behaviour.
 Do not do it.

 Another point of interest is 8 and 16 bit integers.
-JavaScript does not have integers in the strict sense, but the V8 engine does implement an internal 32 bit unsigned and signed integer class.
-Any 8 or 16 bit integers will thus be internally represented as 32 bit integers by V8.
-FFI does not implement any boundary checks for these integer types and will instead just directly truncate the V8's internal 32 bit integer to the 8 or 16 bit form.
+JavaScript does not have integers in the strict sense, but the V8 engine does implement an internal 32-bit unsigned and signed integer class.
+Any 8 or 16 bit integers will thus be internally represented as 32-bit integers by V8.
+FFI does not implement any boundary checks for these integer types and will instead just directly truncate the V8's internal 32-bit integer to the 8 or 16 bit form.
 Thus, passing an overflowing integer into an 8 or 16 bit integer parameter will not throw a type error but will instead be silently converted.